JuliaAstro/SkyCoords.jl/docs/src/index.md

 true
 ```

 More complicated catalog joins are supported by the [FlexiJoins.jl](https://github.com/JuliaAPlavin/FlexiJoins.jl) package.
-For example, if `L` and `R` are two catalogs with coordinate keys `:coordsL` and `:coordsR` respectively, the two catalogs can be joined based on angular separation with `FlexiJoins.innerjoin((L, R), by_distance(:coordsL, :coordsR, SkyCoords.separation, <=(0.1)))` where the final condition indicates you only want to keep matches that have separations less than 0.1 rad.
+For example, if `L` and `R` are two catalogs with coordinate keys `:coordsL` and `:coordsR` respectively, the two catalogs can be joined based on angular separation with `FlexiJoins.innerjoin((L, R), FlexiJoins.by_distance(:coordsL, :coordsR, SkyCoords.separation, <=(0.1)))` where the final condition indicates you only want to keep matches that have separations less than or equal to 0.1 rad.

 ## Accuracy